Layne T. Rushforth

 - Trust and Estate Practitioner (TEP) through STEP, formerly known as the Society of Trust and Estate Practitioners.

 - Layne has practiced law for more than 40 years, having practiced law in Utah since 1978 and in Nevada since 1981.
-In 2002, after having practiced with several firms, he opened his own law practice as The Rushforth Firm, Ltd. (now "Rushforth Firm Ltd." after dropping "The" from the name).
-In 2017, Kennedy Lee (“Kenny”) and Daniel Kiefer ("Kiefer") formed Lee & Kiefer Legal, PLLC, and the two professional limited-liability companies (PLLCs) became a limited-liability partnership, and Rushforth Firm Ltd. (“RLK”) was born.
-On April 1, 2020, RLK will cease to practice law, and its partners will operate as separate, independent firms.
-At that time, Layne will practice as the sole attorney of Rushforth Firm Ltd.
+In 2002, after having practiced with several firms, he opened his own law practice as The Rushforth Firm, Ltd. (now "Rushforth Firm Ltd." after dropping "The" and the comma from the name).
+From June of 2017 until March of 2020, Rushforth Firm Ltd. was a partner in a limited-liability partnership; however, that partnership has ceased to practice law, and Layne now practices as the sole attorney of Rushforth Firm Ltd.

 - Layne is recognized as a leading trust-and-estate attorney in Nevada by various groups.
 He has had the AV/Preeminent rating from Martindale-Hubbell since 1990, the same year in which he was accepted as a “Fellow” with the American College of Trust and Estate Counsel (ACTEC).
 Layne has been given the designation of “TEP” (trust and estate practitioner) by STEP, an international association of trust and estate practitioners.
 He has been a member of the Legislative Committee for the Probate and Trust Section of the State Bar of Nevada for years, and, in that capacity has assisted in the drafting of some of Nevada’s laws pertaining to trusts and estates.